hannahdingwall/open-access-workshop/_episodes/in-practice-bristol.md

 originalRepository: UKRN-Open-Research/open-code-workshop-template

 ---
-## Submission hello
+## Submission

 Where you can submit, and how the Open Access costs are paid, depends on who has funded your work.
+Most of our research is funded by the MRC, meaning we need to follow [UKRI's Open Access policy](https://www.ukri.org/publications/ukri-open-access-policy/).

 ### _Everyone_